 Many apparent violations are isolated occurrences, the result of a good-faith misinterpretation, or involve no more than simple negligence or carelessness.
 In such instances, absent the presence of aggravating factors, the matter frequently may be addressed with a no action determination letter or, if deemed necessary, a warning letter.
-Where the imposition of an administrative penalty is deemed appropriate, as a general matter, OEE will consider some or all of the following Factors in determining the appropriate sanctions in administrative cases, including the appropriate amount of a civil monetary penalty where such a penalty is sought and is imposed as part of a settlement agreement and order.
-These factors describe circumstances that. in OEE's experience, are commonly relevant to penalty determinations in settled cases.
-Factors that are considered exclusively aggravating, such as willfulness, or exclusively mitigating, such as situations where remedial measures were taken, are set forth below.
+In other cases, where the imposition of an administrative penalty is deemed appropriate, OEE will consider some or all of the following Factors in determining the appropriate sanctions in administrative cases, including the appropriate amount of a civil monetary penalty where such a penalty is sought and is imposed as part of a settlement agreement and order.
+These factors describe circumstances that, in OEE's experience, are commonly relevant to penalty determinations in settled cases.
+Factors that are considered exclusively aggravating, such as willfulness, or exclusively mitigating, such as situations where remedial measures were taken, are set forth paragraphs II(A) through (D) and (G) through (I).
 This guidance also identifies General Factors-which can be either mitigating or aggravating-such as the presence or absence of an internal compliance program at the time the apparent violations occurred.
-Other relevant Factors may also be considered at the agency's discretion.
+Other relevant Factors may also be considered at OEE's discretion.

 While some violations of the EAR have a degree of knowledge or intent as an element of the offense, OEE may regard a violation of any provision of the EAR as knowing or willful if the facts and circumstances of the case support that conclusion.
 For example, evidence that a corporate entity had knowledge at a senior management level may mean that a higher penalty may be appropriate.
-OEE will also consider, in accordance with Supplement No. 3 to part 732 of the EAR, the presence of any red flags that should have alerted the Respondent that a violation was likely to occur.
-The aggravating factors identified in the Guidelines do not alter or amend § 764.2(e) or the definition of "knowledge" in § 772.1, or other provisions of parts 764 and 772 of the EAR.
+OEE will also consider, in accordance with supplement no. 3 to part 732 of the EAR (15 CFR part 732), the presence of any red flags that should have alerted the Respondent that a violation was likely to occur.
+The aggravating factors identified in the Guidelines do not alter or amend § 764.2(e) or the definition of "knowledge" in § 772.1, or other provisions of parts 764 and 772 of the EAR (15 CFR parts 764 and 772).
 If the violations are of such a nature and extent that a monetary fine alone represents an insufficient penalty, a denial or exclusion order may also be imposed to prevent future violations of the EAR.